SINTEF/dlite/README.md

     [SOFT5 nomenclauture][SOFT5_nomenclauture].
   - **uri**: A [uniform resource identifier (URI)][URI] is a generalisation of URL, but follows the same syntax rules.
-In dlite, the term `uri` is used as an human readable identifier for instances (optional for data instances) and has the form
+In dlite, the term "uri" is used as an human readable identifier for instances (optional for data instances) and has the form `namespace/version/name`.

-        namespace/version/name
+  - **url**: A [uniform resource locator (URL)][URL] is an reference to a web resource, like a file (on a given computer), database entry, web page, etc.  In dlite url's refer to a storage or even an specific instance in a storage using the general syntax `driver://location?options#fragment`.
+Lost of the parts are optional.

-  - **url**: A [uniform resource locator (URL)][URL] is an reference to a web resource, like a file (on a given computer), database entry, web page, etc.  DLite used the term `url` to refer to a storage or even an specific instance in a storage.
+    If `fragment` is given, it should be the uuid or uri of an instance.
   - **uuid**: A [universal unique identifier (UUID)][UUID] is commonly used to uniquely identify digital information.
-DLite uses the 36 character string representation of `uuid`s to uniquely identify instances.
-The `uuid` is generated from the `uri` for instances that has an `uri`, otherwise it is randomly generated.
+DLite uses the 36 character string representation of uuid's to uniquely identify instances.
+The uuid is generated from the uri for instances that has an uri, otherwise it is randomly generated.

 Download and build